Average Cost-Per-Click on Linkedin is high in general.

 Unlike Google Adwords, there are no “intent” signals like keywords on Linkedin.

-And unlike Facebook, there are no deep “interest targeting” either.
+And unlike Facebook, there is no deep “interest targeting” either.

 So this makes Linkedin advertising more complex, especially for a consumer brand.

 While a good campaign strategy can take care of these complexities, you still need to deal with the click cost.

 One way to do that is to use CPM bidding with tight segmentation.

 The above screenshot is from a Linkedin campaign testing CPC vs CPM bidding.